pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

     - In this scenario, TiCDC saves the task information.
 Because TiCDC has set the service GC safepoint in PD, the data after the task checkpoint is not cleaned by TiKV GC within the valid period of `gc-ttl`.

-    - Handling method: You can resume the replication task via the HTTP interface after the downstream is back to normal.
+    - Handling method: You can resume the replication task by executing `cdc cli changefeed resume` after the downstream is back to normal.

 - Replication cannot continue because of incompatible SQL statement(s) in the downstream.